vmacarios/spring-mvc-demo/README.md

 ---

 The HelloWorld example shows how to process a form.\
-processFormV2 will convert the received data (using `HttpServletRequest`) to upperCase and return it to the model.\
+`@RequestMapping` annotation is used to define the URI for the method.
+It can also be used at the class level, so the methods become nested.\ processFormV2 will convert the received data (using `HttpServletRequest`) to upperCase and return it to the model.\
 processFormV3 do the same using `@RequestParam("fieldName")` annotation.